Science

 • FRONTIERS OF SCIENCE (SCNC CC1000)

 The principal objectives of Frontiers of Science are to engage students in the process of discovery by exploring topics at the forefront of science and to inculcate or reinforce the specific habits of mind that inform a scientific perspective on the world.
 Sample topics include the evolution of human language, brain dynamics, global climate change, the nanoworld, and biodiversity, among others.
+On Mondays throughout the semester, some of Columbia’s leading scientists present a mini-series of lectures.
+During the rest of the week, senior faculty and Columbia postdoctoral science fellows lead seminar sections to discuss the lecture and its associated readings, and to debate the implications of the most recent scientific discoveries.

 GS students interested in taking Frontiers of Science should have earned a minimum score of 16 on the GS Quantitative Reasoning Exam and/or meet the specific criteria listed in the Quantitative Reasoning section of the website by the specified timelines.
-Prior to enrolling in Frontiers of Science, students should also read the first chapter of the electronic textbook Scientific Habits of Mind and take the self-exam.

 Courses Designed For Nonscience Majors